 3 x Sock Liners, tight, thin, synthetic, worn under socks to prevent blisters

-1 ½ – 2 litre Water Bladder, Platypus type (recommended) or 2 x 1 litre water bottle
+1 ½ – 2 liter Water Bladder, Platypus type (recommended) or 2 x 1-liter water bottle

 Backpack Cover, waterproof (optional)

 Sleeping Bag, four seasons or -10 deg C